Threetwosevensixseven/CSpectPlugins/README.md

 [CSpect](http://www.cspect.org/) is a ZXSpectrum emulator by Mike Dailly.

 ## Copyright and Licence
-All plugins are Copyright © 2019 Robin Verhagen-Guest, and are licensed under [Apache 2.0](https://github.com/Threetwosevensixseven/CSpectPlugins/blob/master/LICENSE).
+All plugins are copyright © 2019 Robin Verhagen-Guest, and are licensed under [Apache 2.0](https://github.com/Threetwosevensixseven/CSpectPlugins/blob/master/LICENSE).

 CSpect is copyright © 1998-2019 Mike Dailly All rights reserved.